Some work, some play during double-dose of snow in Doylestown

 For those not dining in or driving, or even clearing the snow, there's just play.

-In one case, a puppy quite literally having a ball in the snow.
+In one case, a puppy quite literally had a ball in the snow.

 "She lost it in the snow," her owner said about a ball she'd been chasing.